mattias-p/impart/README.md

 * A noise function.

 ##### Output
 * A cell or nothing.
-Nothing means that the cell is a local maximum (alt. minimum).
+Nothing means that the cell is at a local maximum (alt. minimum).

 ##### Procedure
  1. Construct an empty set (O).
  2. Construct an empty set (C).
  3. Construct an empty set (H).
-4. Set number (E) to the level of G.
-5. Add the given cell to O.
+ 4. Add the given cell to O.
-6. While O is non-empty:
+ 5. While O is non-empty:
     1. Remove a cell (M) from O.
     2. Add M to C.
     3. For each neighbour (N) of M:
-      1. If it is preesnt in O or C, skip it.
+       1. If N is a member of either O or C, skip it.
        2. If N is at the exact same level as G, add it to O.
-      3. If the level of N is equal to E, add N to H.
-      4. If the level of N is higher than E, clear H and add N to it.
+       3. If N is higher than G, add it to H.
-5. If H is empty, return nothing.
+ 6. If H is empty, return nothing.
+ 7. If H contains at least one cell that is adjacent to G:
+    1. Remove all cells from H that are not adjacent to G.
+ 8. If H does not contain any cells that are adjacent to G:
+    1. For each cell (N) in H:
+       1. If it is further from G than any other cell in H, remove it from the set.
+ 9. For each cell (N) in H:
+    1. If it is lower than any other cell in H, remove it from the set.
-6. For each cell (N) in H:
+10. For each cell (N) in H:
     1. If it is closer to the center of the board than any other cell in H, remove it from the set.
-7. For each cell (N) in H:
+11. For each cell (N) in H:
     1. If it is further to the south than any other cell in H, remove it from the set.
-8. For each cell (N) in H:
+12. For each cell (N) in H:
     1. If it is further to the west than any other cell in H, remove it from the set.
-9. Assertion: H contains exactly one cell.
+14. Assertion: H contains exactly one cell.
-10. Return the single cell of H.
+15. Return the single cell of H.

 ##### Notes
+* The procedure described here may return a cell that is not adjacent to the given cell.
+  There are pathological cases where a strangely shaped plateau could cause this algorithm to return a cell with no simple path across the plateau to the given value.
 * The procedure described here makes sure to be deterministic.
   This is important.
-* The procedure described here may return a cell that is not adjacent to the given cell.
-  This may be problematic.

-#### Perlin water variable

-1. Pick a random cell.
-2. Calculate its local-maximum.

-### Compiler

-### Tool
+  Its behavior should even be stable across different versions of the software.